-- 1. Documented enrollment20, including evidence of active or completed energy upgrades21, in either a utility, a regional energy network (REN), community choice aggregation (CCA), or state/federally provided whole-building multifamily energy efficiency program within the past three years from the initial SOMAH application submittal date.
+- 1. Documented enrollment12, including evidence of active or completed energy upgrades13, in either a utility, a regional energy network (REN), community choice aggregation (CCA), or state/federally provided whole-building multifamily energy efficiency program within the past five years from the initial SOMAH application submittal date.
 A list of all currently approved programs will be maintained on CalSOMAH.org and the SOMAH PA can refer the property owner to potential applicable program(s) upon request. - 2.
-Documentation of a California Tax Credit Allocation Committee (TCAC) building rehabilitation that meets or exceeds the Minimum Construction Standard requirements and that was completed within the past three years from the initial SOMAH application submittal date.
+Documentation of a California Tax Credit Allocation Committee (TCAC) building rehabilitation that meets or exceeds the Minimum Construction Standard requirements and that was completed within the past five years from the initial SOMAH application submittal date. - 3.
+Documentation that the property was completely constructed under 2013 Title 24, which went into effect July 1, 2014, or a more recent code version.